TKomericki/Rhetos-wiki/Database-objects.md

-If you need to execute the stored procedure, and provide the resulting dataset in your Rhetos application, you can use `Computed` data structure to provide the data in the application as a standard data source (available in object model and REST Web API), with a `FilterBy` with the C# code that executes the procedure.
+If you need to execute the stored procedure, and provide the resulting dataset in your Rhetos application, you can use `Computed` data structure to provide the data in the application as a standard data source (available in object model and REST Web API).
+The Computed object should implement a `FilterBy` method with C# code that executes the stored procedure with a given parameters.

 For example: